-In reality, things are often more complex because there is usually an eye behind a spectacle lens is placed in front of a phakic or pseudophakic eye, for which it is intended to correct ametropia.
-The spectacle lens serves to modify the incident vergence of light so that the image from a distant source is perceived as sharp by that eye, which assumes that this image is formed in the retina plane.
-If this is true, then we know that the vergence of a wavefront which leaves the posterior face of the lens (or of the implant if the eye is pseudophakic) is necessarily equal to the ratio between the refractive index of the vitreous and the distance separating the posterior surface of the lens from the fovea. (more here)
+In general, a spectacle lens is placed in front of a phakic or pseudophakic eye, for which it is intended to correct ametropia.
+The spectacle lens serves to modify the incident vergence of light so that the image from a distant source is perceived as sharp by that eye, which assumes that this image is formed at the retinal plane.
+In such a scenario, the vergence of a wavefront which leaves the posterior face of the crystalline lens (or of the IOL if the eye is pseudophakic) is necessarily equal to the ratio between the refractive index of the vitreous and the distance separating the posterior surface of the crystalline lens from the fovea.

-To compute the wavefront’s vergence leaving the crystalline lens (or IOL in the case of a pseudophakic eye), we must calculate the effect on the vergence of the cornea, the lens, and the distance between them and the retina.
-The method to be applied is always the same: we calculate the vergence at the entry then at the exit of a refractive element (surface or thin lens).
+To compute the wavefront’s vergence leaving the crystalline lens (or IOL in the case of a pseudophakic eye), we must calculate the cumulative effects on the incident vergence of the eye of the cornea, the lens, and the distance between them and the retina.
+The method to be applied is always the same: we calculate the vergence at the entry then at the exit of a refractive element.

 So let’s come back to our spectacle lens.
-After passing through the glass, the wavefront propagates towards the cornea, which it reaches after having crossed the distance between the spectacle glass and the eye.
-The vergence just before the corneal plane is therefore easy to calculate.
+After passing through it, the wavefront propagates towards the cornea, which it reaches after having crossed the distance between the spectacle glass and the eye.
+The vergence just before the corneal plane (VBCP) is therefore easy to calculate.
 We see here that the distance between the spectacle plane and the eye comes into play in the calculation, and we understand why this distance must be taken into account in the corrections by the spectacle lens.